alegemaate/web-audio-music/README.md

-# Web to OSC controller
+# Music Playground

-This project uses websockets to connect from the web browser (websockets) to a middleware server (node.js) which transmits messages to Open Sound Control applications.
+This project contains many instruments and experiments built on top of the modern WebAudio API.

 ## Setup